aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to XLTM in C++ Applications" h2="Convert MHTML to XLTM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to XLTM?</h2>

+MHTML (MIME HTML) is a web page archive format that is used to save web pages for offline viewing.
+It is a combination of HTML code and resources such as images, audio, and video.
+XLTM (Excel Open XML Macro-Enabled Template) is a Microsoft Excel Open XML macro-enabled template file format.
+It is used to store a template for a spreadsheet document that contains macros.
+Converting MHTML to XLTM is beneficial as it allows users to store their web page content in a template format that can be used to create new documents.

-Converting MHTML to XLTM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export MHTML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLTM.
+<h2>How Aspose.Total helps for MHTML to XLTM Conversion?</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that provides a wide range of APIs for developers to work with various file formats.
+It includes APIs for PDF, Cells, and other file formats.
+With Aspose.Total for C++, developers can easily convert MHTML to XLTM in C++.
+The conversion process is a simple two-step process.
+In the first step, developers can export MHTML to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, developers can convert XLSX to XLTM.
+Aspose.Total for C++ provides a comprehensive set of APIs that make it easy to convert MHTML to XLTM in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}